Pivotal Tracker Help

 If multiple attempts to sign in fail, for security, we automatically suspended the login.
 Please contact Support so we can re-enable the login for you.

 Note: Someone's login being suspended also temporarily removes them from the account and project member lists.
 If someone tries to re-add them to the account or project they will see a message saying the user id is already taken.

 Can I subscribe to Tracker activity using my RSS/blog reader?

-Yes, you can subscribe to the activity in a particular project, or your combined activity feed using any blog reader that supports Atom (for example Google Reader).
+Yes, you can subscribe to the activity in a particular project, or your combined activity feed using any blog reader that supports Atom.
 To subscribe to a project, click your broswer's 'subscribe to this page' button.
 It's usually in the address bar.
 To subscribe to the combined activity feed, click the subscribe link on the dashboard, above the activity feed.
 The combined feed only includes projects that have the RSS/Atom option enabled.

 Can I follow my projects on Twitter?